mako-sdk/MakoScaleToFit/README.md

 ## Description

-The code demonstrates two techniques that are useful when manipulating pages and content, for exammple when imposing or repurposing content:
+The code demonstrates two techniques that are useful when manipulating pages and content, for example when imposing or repurposing content:

 + Adjusting page sizes
 + Scaling content